Asia is one of the most diverse continents, not only culturally, but also economically.

 Invest in other Asian countries, instead of India

-If you look for overseas property, there are plenty of better options than India.
+If you look for overseas property, there are plenty of better options than in India.

 These countries don’t only allow you to buy as many properties as you want, you can do it by simply having a tourist visa.
 The baseline is only that you don’t exceed the foreign quotas in specific projects (30% to 49%).

-In Thailand, Philippines and Cambodia you can even own freehold property as a non-resident investor.
+In Thailand, the Philippines, and Cambodia you can even own freehold property as a non-resident investor.

 Myanmar has been one of the most isolated countries just until recently.

-Its military junta was disolved in 2011, just shortly after its first general election.
+Its military junta was dissolved in 2011, just shortly after its first general election.
 At that time, a number of political prisoners, along with Aung Suu Kyi (the current president), were released.

-In the past years, Myanmar has experienced an impressive growth, stretching up to 6% to 8%.
+In the past years, Myanmar has experienced impressive growth, stretching from 6% to 8%.
 It can mainly thank investment from larger corporations, but also China.

 Why?
 China is Myanmar’s (by far) biggest import and export partner.